meow-edit/meow/README.md

 > Less is more

 Meow aims to let users write less configuration, but get better integration.
-To Remember less commands, but can do more things.
+To Remember fewer commands, but can do more things.

 [中文文档](README_CN.md)